Underactive thyroid (hypothyroidism) is when your thyroid gland doesn’t make enough thyroid hormone.

 - cholesterol levels, because underactive thyroid can cause your body’s LDL cholesterol level to increase (which is a risk factor for heart disease).

 Treatment depends on the cause of your underactive thyroid.
-If you have low thyroid hormone levels but no symptoms, your doctor might suggest more blood tests every 6 or 12 months to monitor your thyroid function.
-If you have symptoms of underactive thyroid, your doctor might recommend you take regular tablets of thyroid hormone (called T4, also known as thyroxine or levothyroxine).
+If you have low thyroid hormone levels but no symptoms, your doctor might suggest checking blood tests every 6 or 12 months to monitor your thyroid function.
+If you have symptoms of underactive thyroid, you will probably need to take thyroid hormone tablets every morning (known as thyroxine or levothyroxine).

-- Thyroxine needs to be started slowly, so the dose you take and how often are gradually built up to reach the right level.
+- Thyroxine needs to be started slowly, so the dose you take is gradually built up to reach the right level.
 This usually takes about 6 weeks.

-- Your symptoms will probably go away within a few months but may stay for up to 6 months after starting the medicine.
+- Your symptoms will probably get better within a few months of starting the medicine but may take up to 6 months to go away completely.

 - Having regular blood tests every 6–12 months allows your doctor to check your thyroid hormone level and adjust the dosage of your thyroxine if necessary.